 These are necessary standards for our members as they will drive our sector forward, carefully balancing the evolving needs of consumers, farmers, processors and retailers.

-In an ever-changing world, Red Tractor assurance is your definitive point of reference for peace of mind that your farm business meets key requirements to supply the food chain.
+In an ever-changing world, Red Tractor assurance is your definitive point of reference for peace of mind that your farm business meets key requirements to supply the food chain, without the need for additional checks and cost.

-For example, your scheme aligns with the Campaign for Responsible Rodenticide Use (CRRU) Code of Practice, meaning you can purchase and use effective rodenticides without the extra cost of training and licensing.
+For example, your scheme aligns with the Campaign for Responsible Rodenticide Use (CRRU) Code of Practice.
+This means you can purchase and use effective rodenticides without the extra cost of training and licensing.

-Building on the sector's reputation on antibiotic use, Red Tractor's medicine standards align with the new Responsible Use of Medicines in Agriculture (RUMA) Alliance.
-This helps to deliver against the industry's commitment to use antibiotics responsibly, improve staff training and minimise the development of antibiotic resistance.
+Building on the sector's already greatly improved reputation around antibiotic use, Red Tractor's medicine standards align with the new Responsible Use of Medicines in Agriculture (RUMA) Alliance.
+This helps to deliver against the dairy goat sector's commitments to use antibiotics responsibly, improve staff training and minimise the development of antibiotic resistance.